Koilanetroc/koilanetroc.github.io/about.md

 permalink: /about/
 ---

-Скоро будет небольшой сайтик обо мне, stay tuned
+There will be my personal website soon, stay tuned